eigenteam/eigen-git-mirror/unsupported/README.txt

 unsupported/test/.cpp           <- unit test files

 The documentation is generated at the same time than the main Eigen documentation.
-The .html files are generate in: build_dir/doc/html/unsupported/
+The .html files are generated in: build_dir/doc/html/unsupported/